 Please don’t berate me for lack of patriotism, that’s so cliché.
 I come from a military family, my brother served and my dad was a lifer who was in WWII and did 2 tours in Vietnam.
 I saluted him when he left for Vietnam, I was 5 years old.
 You see my dad served with people of every color and nationality in the service.
 We were taught that everyone was different and that THAT is what makes us so great!

 War stories – horror stories

 My mom is from Austria and lived through the Nazi invasion.
 It was her job to round-up the kids and get them into the basement during the air raids.
 She was strafed by airplanes and saw horrible things happen to her neighbors.
 My Oma (grandmother) ran the shortwave radio in the apartment building they lived in and she would get everyone safely down into the basement before the bombings.
-They lived near the train station so natuarally they were always being bombed.
-My Opa (grandfather) was captured by the Nazi’s and forced to build a bridge, weeks later he was released and returned home to my mom and Oma, they thought he had been killed and he wasn’t even Jewish.
+They lived near the train station so naturally they were always being bombed.
+My Opa (grandfather) was captured by the Nazi’s and forced to build a bridge, weeks later he was released and returned home to my mom and Oma, they thought he had been killed.

 They’re gone now

 Both my parents have crossed over and I miss them and wish they were still here, except now, this is the one time I’m glad they are not here to see what is happening to our country.

 Remember, together we are more powerful than we think and even if the president and his advisor(s) can’t show human decency – WE CAN… When they go low, we go high…

 With love and compassion,